TrellixVulnTeam/swahilipython_SCMU/Doc/howto/functional.rst

       10, 15, 20, 25, 30, 35, 40, 45, 50, 55, ...

-:func:`itertools.cycle(iter) <itertools.cycle>` saves a copy of the contents of a provided iterable and returns a new iterator that returns its elements from first to last.
+:func:`itertools.cycle(iter) <itertools.cycle>` saves a copy of the contents of a provided iterable and returns a new iterator that returns its elements kutoka first to last.
 The new iterator will repeat these elements infinitely. ::

     itertools.cycle([1, 2, 3, 4, 5]) =>